ZecHub/zechub/site/zcashsocialmedia/thez2zpodcast.md

 + Episode 1 - Crypto regulation and financial privacy with J.W.
 Verret [Youtube](https://www.youtube.com/watch?v=20oCI7XAR08) |  [Odysee](https://odysee.com/@ZecHub:4/z2zpodcast1:4)

-If you have any reccomendations of who you would like to see next on the podcast, feel free to reach out to us!
+If you have any recommendations of who you would like to see next on the podcast, feel free to reach out to us!
 DM's to @zechub on Twitter